The Mixos manual

 Bake mesh maps

-Baking projects the model's geometry into a set of maps — curvature, ambient occlusion, thickness and edge wear.
-These describe where edges, cavities and thin areas are, and they are what let smart materials place wear and grime convincingly.
+Baking reads the model's geometry into a set of maps — curvature, ambient occlusion, thickness and edge wear among them.
+These describe where edges, cavities and thin areas are, and they are what let smart materials and geometry masks place wear on edges and grime in crevices automatically.

 Baking turns the model's shape into maps — curvature, occlusion, normals and position — that smart materials and masks read to place wear and dirt.